The Collaborative Blueprint™

 For example, you might be concerned about running out of money in retirement or paying too much in taxes.
 Perhaps it’s protecting your money from a market decline or making sure your income and assets keep up with inflation.

 You might also have some specific goals in mind, like retiring by a certain date, enjoying travel and hobbies or planning for the next generation.

 We’ll help you formulate a game plan by discussing all of these, and they will be our guide as we create your Blueprint together.

-We’ll also estimate, help you optimize and document all your sources of guaranteed income.
-We discuss the best time to take your Social Security benefits and how to elect your pension.
+We’ll also help you optimize your sources of guaranteed income, including the best time to take your Social Security benefits and how to elect your pension.